ArmandPhilippot/dotfiles/README.md

 * `dotig`: my dotfiles manager
 * `fuzbat`: used as a note-taking app from terminal
 * `new-vhost`: to quickly create a new virtual host with a local cert on Manjaro
+* `schemer2`: generate a color palette from a source image

 ## Acknowledgment